The Survivor’s Benefit Program for New York State Management / Confidential Employees

-The Survivor’s Benefit Program is a financial protection plan that will provide a minimum death benefit to your survivors, if you are an eligible New York State Management/Confidential (M/C) employee.
-You may be eligible even if you are not a member of the New York State Employees’ Retirement System (ERS), the New York State Police and Fire Retirement System (PFRS), the New York State Teachers’ Retirement System (NYSTRS), or the State University Optional Retirement Program (TIAA/CREF).
+For eligible New York State Management/Confidential (M/C) employees, the Survivor’s Benefit Program ensures that your survivors will receive a death benefit if you die before retiring.
+Your survivors may be eligible even if you are not a member of the New York State and Local Retirement System (NYSLRS), the New York State Teachers’ Retirement System (NYSTRS), or the State University Optional Retirement Program (TIAA).

 What are the eligibility requirements?